Catecism of the catholic church

 Helps children to memorize and routinely state biblical truths.
 Establishes firm beliefs that are built upon as study and understanding grow.
 Provides countless touch points for parents to connect with their kids on important issues of faith.
 Helps parents solidify their own beliefs and what they want to teach their

-You might be interested: Catholic prayers for grieving family
+You might be interested: Catholic prayer for loss of loved one

 What is the first question in the Catechism?